I love working with tour operators.

 She’s trying to be everywhere she possibly can so that people browsing the internet can find her.

 5. She’s been using social media.
 Facebook has been a major component of her marketing, with thousands of likes and nearly 50 positive reviews on her Facebook page.

 She has spent years meticulously building likes through many sources — even her email signature points to her Facebook page.
 She focuses very heavily on ensuring that as many people as possible who see her business also like her on Facebook.

 6. She’s constantly training her staff.
 Sharon knows that the key of tourism is great product — which is why she signed up for Kelsey Tonner’s Be a Better Guide program.
 This training program has enabled all of her staff to really grow and improve in a major way.

 7. She’s always trying new things.
 Some things don’t work.
 So what?
-I talk to operators who are overly traumatized from spending $3,000 on something, it didn’t work, and 5 years later, they’re still scared to try anything.
+I talk to operators who are overly traumatized from spending $3,000 on something.
+It didn’t work, and five years later, they’re still scared to try anything.

 These operators are doomed to spend the rest of their life giving margin to Groupon.
 Don’t be afraid to try new things.